ShakedSchnarch/OPCAL---MLT/docs/API.md

 - Clarified the three ID‑assignment modes in Step 2.
 - Documented optional HDF5 support where applicable.
 - Introduced the core helper `features.summarize_labels` for programmatic summaries.

+## 6) Format changes in 0.4.1

+- Added a new boolean `uncertain` column to `labels.csv` to flag labels as uncertain via a checkbox.
+- Removed the `Uncertain` label category from the controlled vocabulary; uncertainty is now indicated separately via the `uncertain` column.